Inflectra/spira-documentation/docs/Spira_Administration_Guide/Installing SpiraPlan.md

 Now that all the prerequisites have been correctly installed, you are now ready to install SpiraPlan® onto your system.
-To perform the installation, you will need the installation package downloaded from the Inflectra^®^ website, the name of the organization that the software is licensed to, and the actual license key code which will be available in the customer area of the Inflectra^®^ website.
+To perform the installation, you will need the installation package downloaded from the Inflectra<sup>®</sup> website, the name of the organization that the software is licensed to, and the actual license key code which will be available in the customer area of the Inflectra<sup>®</sup> website.

 To start the installation, double-click on the SpiraPlan® installation package (it will have a filename in the form of